 This will open the Drawing feature.
 Next, press Text Box.

 Drag your cursor into the drawing space to create a box that fits your requirements

 Once your box has been created, it’s time to enter your text.

 You can change the font, color, and alignment of the text in your box by using the navigation bar in the pop-up window.

-To add a hanging indent to your Google Doc, ensure your ruler is visible by pressing "View" > "Show Ruler".
+To add a hanging indent in Google Docs, make sure your ruler is visible by pressing View > Show Ruler.